New Features, Improvements, and Changes

 Support for COTI

-COTI is an interface developed by DERCOM (Association of German Manufacturers of Authoring and Content Management Systems) for data exchange between authoring systems and translation systems.
+COTI is an interface developed by DERCOM (The Association of German Manufacturers of Authoring and Content Management Systems) for data exchange between authoring systems and translation systems.

 COTI was developed as part of an effort to improve CMS/TMS system integration and make it more flexible.
 This standardized interface creates translation projects from content management systems and then exports the final translations from the CAT tool.
 COTI can reduce translation costs as well as errors that result from manual translation management.
 Before the support for COTI was developed, PMs and Localization managers needed to do a lot of manual work: extracting the files from the packages, creating a project based on the configuration information, exporting the translated files and putting them in the correct folder.

 COTI has three levels and Memsource supports level 2.
-The difference between this and level 1 is that the data exchange is automated via exchange folders, while the level 3 data exchange is via web services (API).
+The difference between this and level 1 is that the data exchange is automated via exchange folders in level 2 instead of simply being provided in the specified package structure.
+In level 3, the data exchange is via web services (API).

 In COTI level 2, the content management system places a data package, including the content to be translated and any reference materials, into an exchange folder.
 This folder is monitored by Memsource and the package is converted into a Memsource project when new content is added.